 The Code is an integral tool to help protect babies’ rights: enabling families to make infant feeding choices free from commercial influence, with full understanding of what is in their child’s best interest, and giving babies the best possible chance to grow, develop and flourish in their critical foundation years.

 This guide will help health professionals to use the Code in their daily practice and to negotiate some of the challenges and questions you face in your work, enabling you to approach tricky situations with confidence and integrity.
 Find out more about the Code.

 - The WHO has produced a Frequently Asked Questions booklet to help readers understand The Code.

 - The International Code of Marketing of Breastmilk Substitutes

-- Simple formula guide for parents
+- Infant formula and responsive bottle feeding: A guide for parents

 - First Steps Nutrition Trust website: for in-depth and up to date information on formula milks in the UK